evanc38/SENG438-Assignment1/seng438-assignment-1.md

 # DELIVERABLES AND GRADING

->   For this assignment, you need to submit one excel file and one pdf files in
->   D2L and demo your findings in the lab.
+>   For this assignment, you need to submit one excel file and the lab report and demo your findings in the lab.

 # 3.1 DEMO (25%)